wavefrontHQ/docs/pages/doc/logging_log_browser.md

 ## Get Started with the Log Browser

+The Log Browser supports in-depth exploration of your logs.
+You can zoom into a time window from the chart, and you can search or filter your logs so you see exactly what you're interested in.

 To use the Log Browser:

 1. Configure your application and the log shipper to [send logs to Tanzu Observability](logging_send_logs.html).
-1. In your web browser, go to your Wavefront instance and log in.
+1. In your web browser, log in to your Wavefront instance.
 1. On the toolbar, click **Logs**.

 The Log Browser offers the following information and options.